 An anal fissure is a breakdown in the mucous membrane lining your anal canal.
 The most common cause of anal fissures is chronic constipation.

 Anal fissure causes chronic irritation to the inside of your anal canal.
-This irritation stimulates mucous cells inside your rectum and anus to produce more mucus.
+This irritation stimulates mucous cells inside your anorectum to produce more mucus.

-So, Mucus in stool with IBS-Constipation may indicate that you have an anal fissure.
-But the severe pain during defecation is the most specific symptom.
+So, mucus in stool with IBS-Constipation may indicate that you have an anal fissure.
+But severe pain during defecation is the most specific symptom.

 Symptoms & differences from IBS mucus: